 - W.R.
 Grace

 History of Asbestos Manufacturing

-By the early 20th century, many asbestos companies realized that their primary source of income was severely injuring employees and consumers.
-But rather than making efforts to improve workplace safety standards, some companies chose to ignore or bury information that would undoubtedly damage their business and reputation.
-Internal documents indicate that Johns Manville executives were aware of asbestos risks as early as 1934.
-The company conducted private medical studies around this time, and the negative results remained confidential for decades.
+By the early 20th century, some asbestos companies realized their primary source of income was severely injuring employees and consumers.
+But rather than improving workplace safety standards, executives ignored information that would damage their business and reputation.

 - Owens Corning/Fibreboard Corp.